buhowski/react-typescript/public/text-data/mvp/ProjectJournalism/ProjectJournalismEN.md

 This project has absolutely nothing in common with “journalism” — it’s a modern work of art.
 The author is an artist and a zero-fucks-given attitude: some paint with shit, I paint with words.

 This is about a modern narrative with a fresh breath, diverse reflections, the gutter truth, and dirty realism.
-It’s a unique way of presenting uncensored information: direct, sarcastic, with the tone of everyday language, honesty, and simplicity in describing life.
+A unique way of presenting uncensored information: direct, sarcastic, with the tone of everyday language, honesty, and simplicity in describing life.

-### Gonzo journalism
+### Gonzo Journalism

 Keeping first-person narrative diaries, plunging into events and becoming part of the story.
 It's an unpredictable and experimental style that allows you to dive into the very hell of a problem, studying the issue from the inside.
 The topics are connected with modern culture and social problems.